23 Jan How to Make a Freedom of Information Request in Nigeria

 Who can you make a request to?

 You may request the information or record from any public official, agency or institution.

 This means any legislative, executive, judicial, administrative or advisory body of the government, including boards, bureau, committees or commissions of the State, and any subsidiary body of those bodies including but not limited to committees and subcommittees which are supported in whole or in part by public fund or which expends public fund.

-It also all corporations established by law and all companies in which government has a controlling interest, and private companies utilizing public funds, providing public services or performing public functions.
+It also covers all corporations established by law and all companies in which the government has a controlling interest, and private companies utilizing public funds, providing public services or performing public functions.

 - Orally- An applicant may make an oral request to an authorised official of a government or public institution, who must then reduce the application into writing and provide a copy of the written application to the applicant

 - Through a 3rd party – Illiterate or disabled applicants who by virtue of their illiteracy or disability are unable to make an application for access to information or, may make that application through a third party

 The only charges for a request are limited to standard charges for document duplication and fees for transcription where necessary.

 What happens after a request is made?

 The law provides that the public institution must make the information available within 7 days of receiving the request.
 Failure to give access to the information requested for, within the timelines provided by the Act is deemed as a refusal of access.
 These are the potential outcomes: